Sunday 25th November

 “What the hell, Rach?”

 “Look, droopy drawers, I’ve had enough of your moping.
 You’re stuck with that face, disfigurement or otherwise, but there ain’t nothing stopping you from losing some timber.”
 She smacked my belly and we watched it ripple under my t-shirt.
 “Why don’t you use this time away to get fit.
 Eat better.
+Feel better.
 Go home a new man.
 Or at least half the man you are now.”

 Bev nodded in agreement.
 “Yeah, my ex was a personal trainer and he told me that too,” she said, eyeing up the cucumbers.
 “So I had a fling with a black guy.”